Cat senses: Sight

 Common for carnivorans (and most mammals), cats are dichromats with two types of cone opsins, LWS (OPN1LW) and SWS1 (OPN1SW), somewhat similar to a human with protanopia.
 Cats can see some colors and can tell the difference between red, blue and yellow lights, as well as between red and green lights.
-Cats are able to distinguish between blues and violets better than between colors near the red end of the spectrum.
-But cats cannot see the same richness of hues and saturation of colors that humans can.
-A 2014 study found that, along with several other mammals, cats lenses transmit significant amounts of ultraviolet (UVA 315–400 nm) light, which suggests that they possess sensitivity to this part of the spectrum.
+Cats are able to distinguish between blues and violets better than between colors near the red end of the spectrum, but cats cannot see the same richness of hues and saturation of colors that humans can.
+A 2014 study found that, along with several other mammals, cats' lenses transmit significant amounts of ultraviolet (UVA 315–400 nm) light, which suggests that they possess sensitivity to this part of the spectrum.

-Cats have a third eyelid, the nictitating membrane, which is a thin cover that closes from the side and appears when the cat's eyelid opens.
+Cats have a third eyelid, the nictitating membrane, which is a thin cover that quickly closes from the side when the cat blinks and is hidden when the cat's eyelid opens.
+This third eyelid extends upward to protect the eye from trauma, like when moving through tall grass or capturing a prey.
 This membrane partially closes if the cat is sick, although in a sleepy state this membrane is often visible.

 Cats often sleep during the day and some periods of the night so they can hunt at dusk and dawn.
-Unlike humans, cats do not need to blink their eyes on a regular basis to keep their eyes lubricated (with tears).
+Unlike humans, cats do not need to fully blink their eyes on a regular basis to keep their eyes lubricated (with tears).